Achievable logoAchievable logo

 Business continuity plans

-Financial firms need plans in place in the event of a business disruption.
-Examples of disruptions include power outages, weather-related events, and communication interferences.
-In order to plan ahead, firms need to have comprehensive business continuity plans (BCPs) in place.
+Financial firms need plans in place in case a business disruption interrupts normal operations.
+Common disruptions include power outages, severe weather, and communication interference.
+To prepare for these events, firms maintain comprehensive business continuity plans (BCPs).

 • Data recovery plans